 The Amsterdam Dungeon (Stimulate your heart)

 From the NEMO Science Center, you can return to Central Station and hop on tram 24 to your next destination.
 If you prefer to walk and take in some sights, shopping or lunch, it’s about a 25 min walk.
 Alan and the kids absolutely loved The Amsterdam Dungeon.
+This was one of the thumbs up and cool things to do in Amsterdam.
 I gave it a go, but it just wasn’t for me.
 The staff was unbelievably kind and accommodating to me.
 We do recommend this for older kids and adults as it is scary, funny and very interactive.

 The Heineken Experience (Stimulate your taste buds)